lynnfaraday/aresmush.com/_root/tutorials/code/tinker.md

       end
     end

-If taking turns editing the tinker file is too much trouble, have your multitude of coders just create their own individual tinker commands in files they can edit separately.
+If taking turns editing the tinker file is too much trouble, have your multitude of coders just create their own individual tinker commands (tinker/faraday, tinker/chaos, etc.) in files they can edit separately.